Clomipramine: Chemistry

 Clomipramine is a tricyclic compound, specifically a dibenzazepine, and possesses three rings fused together with a side chain attached in its chemical structure.
 Other dibenzazepine TCAs include imipramine, desipramine, and trimipramine.
 Clomipramine is a derivative of imipramine with a chlorine atom added to one of its rings and is also known as 3-chloroimipramine.
 It is a tertiary amine TCA, with its side chain-demethylated metabolite desmethylclomipramine being a secondary amine.
 Other tertiary amine TCAs include amitriptyline, imipramine, dosulepin (dothiepin), doxepin, and trimipramine.
 The chemical name of clomipramine is 3-(3-chloro-10,11-dihydro-5H-dibenzo[b,f]azepin-5-yl)-N,N-dimethylpropan-1-amine and its free base form has a chemical formula of C19H23ClN2 with a molecular weight of 314.857 g/mol.
 The drug is used commercially almost exclusively as the hydrochloride salt; the free base has been used rarely.
-The CAS Registry Number of the free base is 303-49-1 and of the hydrochloride is 17321-77-6.
+The CAS Registry Number of the free base is 303-49-1 and of the hydrochloride is 17321–77–6.

 History

-Clomipramine was developed by Geigy as a chlorinated derivative of Imipramine.
+Clomipramine was developed by Geigy as a chlorinated derivative of imipramine.
 It was first referenced in the literature in 1961 and was patented in 1963.
 The drug was first approved for medical use in Europe in the treatment of depression in 1970, and was the last of the major TCAs to be marketed.
 In fact, clomipramine was initially considered to be a "me-too drug" by the FDA, and in relation to this, was declined licensing for depression in the United States.
 As such, to this day, clomipramine remains the only TCA that is available in the United States that is not approved for the treatment of depression, in spite of the fact that it is a highly effective antidepressant.

 Clomipramine was eventually approved in the United States for the treatment of OCD in 1989 and became available in 1990.
 It was the first drug to be investigated and found effective in the treatment of OCD.
-The first reports of benefits in OCD were in 1967, and the first double-blind, placebo-controlled clinical trial of clomipramine for OCD was conducted in 1976, with more rigorous clinical studies that solidified its effectiveness conducted in the 1980s.
+The benefits in OCD were first reported by Juan José López-Ibor in 1967, and the first double-blind, placebo-controlled clinical trial of clomipramine for OCD was conducted in 1976, with more rigorous clinical studies that solidified its effectiveness conducted in the 1980s.
 It remained the "gold standard" for the treatment of OCD for many years until the introduction of the SSRIs, which have since largely superseded it due to greatly improved tolerability and safety (although notably not effectiveness).
 Clomipramine is the only TCA that has been shown to be effective in the treatment of OCD and that is approved by the FDA for the treatment of OCD; the other TCAs failed clinical trials for this indication, likely due to insufficient serotonergic activity.